antlr/antlr4/doc/releasing-antlr.md

 ```

 ## Maven Repository Settings

-ugh. apparently you have to `mvn install` and then `mvn compile` or some such or subdir pom.xml's won't see the latest runtime build.

 First, make sure you have maven set up to communicate with staging servers etc...
 Create file `~/.m2/settings.xml` with appropriate username/password for staging server and gpg.keyname/passphrase for signing.
 Make sure it has strict visibility privileges to just you.
 On unix, it looks like: